Rightpoint/Griddle/README.md

 ```

-  2. Add these variables to your ```~/.gradle/gradle.properties``` file:
+  2. Add these variables to your ```~/.gradle/gradle.properties``` file (or in project-level gradle.properties file):

 ```

-rlp_default_group=                                                      # The group to resolve dependencies without a specified artifact equivalent rlp_default_library_directory=                                      # The default directory to resolve local submodules in (optional, default is "Libraries" rlp_default_library_extension=                                    # The default extension on dependencies without a specified artifact equivalent (optional, default is the empty string)
+rlp_default_group=                                                      # The group to resolve dependencies without a specified artifact equivalent (ex. com.google.android) rlp_default_library_directory=                                      # The default directory to resolve local submodules in (optional, default is "Libraries" rlp_default_library_extension=                                    # The default extension on dependencies without a specified artifact equivalent (optional, default is the empty string.
+Ex: @aar)

 ```

-3
 ### Methods

 #### ```dependency()```